Fresh Air & Family Bonding At Mowbray Park Farm Stay

 This farm stay was the perfect little getaway for our family for numerous reasons, but here are our top three:

 • We told the kids all handheld devices had to be left at home for two days.
 Were they thrilled about that idea?
 No way!
 But they did it, and they didn’t once complain about it while at the farm.
 It gave them the opportunity to experience a different lifestyle, learn new things and get out in the sunshine.
 We reconnected by playing board games, reading and sitting down to a meal together.

-• Pack warm clothes regardless of season.
+- Pack warm clothes regardless of the season.
 It is quite chilly in the morning and once the sun sets

-• The park runs on bore water which is fine for cleaning teeth and having showers but not good to drink.
+- The park runs on bore water which is fine for cleaning teeth and having showers but not good to drink.
 A separate rain-water tap for drinking is also provided.
-I recommend bringing bottles of water or purchasing it during office hours.
+I recommend bringing bottles of water or purchasing during office hours

 What You Need To Know

 Day Visit Prices: Adults - $50 - Child (2-13)- $35 - no charge for 2 and under